-If your customer replies negatively on your email offering them a replacement, then in your second email offer them a refund.
+If your customer replies negatively to your email offering them a replacement then in your second email offer them a refund.

 Of course, you should not forget about the lifetime value of your customer.

-This means, that even though your customer had a refund request, you can still make that customer come back to your dropshipping store again.
+This means that even though your customer raised a refund request, you can still make that customer come back to your dropshipping store again.

-Just make sure your customer service is on point and you did anything to solve the problem for your customer.
+Just make sure your customer service is on point and that you did everything you could to solve the problem for your customer.
 Even though maybe, in the end, you still gave a refund.

 You now have a chance that that customer will come back again to